ParthaEth/GIF/README.md

 * `pip install -r requirements.txt`

 ## First thing first
-Before Running any program you will need to download a few resource files and create a suitable placeholder for the training atifacts to be stored.
+Before Running any program you will need to download a few resource files and create a suitable placeholder for the training artifacts to be stored
- 0. you can use this link to do so <# files to appear soon>
+ 1. you can use this link to download input files necessary to train GIF from scratch - http://files.is.tuebingen.mpg.de/gif/input_files.zip
- 1. Clone with all the submodules e.g. `git clone --recurse-submodules git@github.com:ParthaEth/GIF.git`
+ 1. you can use this link to download checkpoints and samples generated from pre-trained GIF models and its ablated versions - http://files.is.tuebingen.mpg.de/gif/output_files.zip
+ 1. Now create a directory called `GIF_resources` and unzip the ipput zip or checpoint zip or both in this directory
- 2. Unzip the downloaded `GIF_resources.zip` file in a suitable location.
-Rmember that the model atifacts can easily become a few 10s of terabytes.
+ 1. When you train or fine tune a model the output directory checkpoint and sample directory will be populated.
+Rmember that the model atifacts can easily become a few 10s of terabytes
+ 1. The main resource directory should be named `GIF_resources` and it should have `input_files` and `output_fiels` as sub-directories
- 3. Now you need to provide the path to this directory in the `constants.py` script.
+ 3. Now you need to provide the path to this directory in the `constants.py` script and make changes if necessary if you wish to change names of the subdirectories
  4. Edit the line `resources_root = '/path/to/the/unzipped/location/of/GIF_resources'`
- 5. Modify any other paths as you need
  6. Since we are not allowed to redistribute FLAME we ask you to download it form here - https://flame.is.tue.mpg.de/
  7. Please make sure to dowload 2020 version.
 After signing in you sould be able to download `FLAME 2020`
- 8. Please place the `generic_model.pkl` file in `GIF_resources/input_files/DECA_inferred/data`
+ 8. Please place the `generic_model.pkl` file in `GIF_resources/input_files/flame_resource`
+ 9. In this directory you will need to place the `generic_model.pkl`, `head_template_mesh.obj`, and `FLAME_texture.npz` in addition to the already provided files in the zip you just downloaded from the link given above.
+You can find these files from the official flame website.
+Link given in point 8.

 #### Preparing training data
 To train GIF you will need to prepare two lmdb datasets